datacarpentry/semester-biology/exercises/Tests-R.md

 3.  medium: 8 <= earlength < 10
 4.  small: earlength < 8

-Write tests to check:
+`test_that("get_size_class() works",`

-1. That each case is working when the numbers are in the range
+1.  for each case when the numbers are in the range.
-2. The edgecases of 8, 10, and 15
+2.  for the edgecases of 8, 10, and 15.
-3. The function fails if non-numerical values are input as an argument (e.g., a string from a header row that didn't get removed)
+3.  but the function fails if non-numerical values are input as an argument (e.g., a string from a header row that didn't get removed).